vikejs/vike/README.md

 > :warning: We recommend reading the [Vue Tour](#vue-tour) or [React Tour](#react-tour) before proceeding with guides.

-You can add information about the authenticated user to `contextProps` at the server integration point [`createPageRender()`](#import--createpagerender--from-vite-plugin-ssr).
+You can add information about the authenticated user to `pageContext` at the server integration point [`createPageRender()`](#import--createpagerender--from-vite-plugin-ssr).

 ```js